Introduction

 Includes voice actor’s name

 2.2.
 Generic Genres and Names.
-Generic names, such as White Noise, Yoga, Workout, Meditation, Baby, Christmas, Top Hits, Chorus, Orchestra, or Singer are not accepted.
+Generic names, such as White Noise, Yoga, Music for Dogs, Lo-Fi, Sped Up, Workout, Meditation, Baby, Christmas, Top Hits, Chorus, Orchestra, or Singer are not accepted.
 Additionally, generic genre names, such as Rock, Hip Hop, or Smooth Jazz for example, will not be accepted.

 Correct